A Travel Price Comparison for Families, Couples, and Backpackers Amsterdam vs. Prague for Attractions, Nightlife, Music, and Old Town

 It's hard to know how much time to spend in Amsterdam.
 For many, it makes a great getaway for five days.
 Make sure you visit the old town while you're here.
 With all of its activities, you can easily fill five days here.
 It has many unique tourist attractions and fascinating things to do.

-You'll find nightlife and live music around the cultural city of Prague.
+You'll find nightlife and live music around the historical city of Prague.
 The length of your ideal trip is an individual decision.
 If you have five days, this city makes for a great vacation.
 Exploring the old town is a popular activity.
 Five days should give you a good understanding of everything this city has to offer.

 Amsterdam is a bustling city that offers something for everyone.
 This city offers a variety of activities to choose from.
 Most visitors spend time around the old town while in the area.
 If you have one week, this is a great place to go.
 This would be the perfect place to spend one week, as it has just the right amount of activities.